Main Menu

 No. All courses are asynchronous and can be completed at students’ convenience, though there are deadlines to ensure course completion in the semester.

-No. All courses are offered entirely online with no campus visit required.
+No. You can complete these programs entirely online with no campus visits required.

 On the left-hand menu of the e-Learning login page (http://elearning.ufl.edu/) there are links to tutorials to get you familiar with the Canvas course management system which houses all the content for our online courses.
 If you need technical assistance during the course, please contact the UF Computing Help Desk.
 You will need your Gator Link ID.
 You can access the UF Help Desk when you log into the e-learning website.
 You can reach them seven days a week (hours vary and they are closed on holidays).